Sign up for our newsletter to keep informed about new events.

 Please contact us if you are interested in attending.

-The seminar usually takes about 2 – 3 hours and the seminar fee is £60 for students and £75 for supervisors/professional/post-doc researchers.
-We use Skype and our Skype id is ‘groundedtheoryonline’.
+The seminar usually takes about 2 – 3 hours and the seminar fee is £75 for students and £95 for supervisors/professional/post-doc researchers.
+We meet using Zoom.

 A big thank you for such a great two days, it exceeded my expectations in terms of learning both practicalities and re focusing my research, I found it immensely reassuring to realise that I have chosen the best methodology for my study.
 Your advise was so valuable … (Anne, November 2016)